Published On: November 21st, 2023Categories: Dentures3 min readViews: 470

 Among the different types of dentures available, the most comfortable option for you depends on how many teeth you want to replace.

-- Complete or Full Dentures – They are best suited to replace all teeth
+They are best suited to replace all teeth.

-- Custom Dentures – They typically replace the upper front teeth or bottom teeth
+They typically replace the upper front teeth or bottom teeth.

-- Implant-Supported Dentures – Are also suitable to replace one or two back molars
+These dentures are also suitable to replace one or two back molars.

 How Long Will It Take for Dentures to Feel Comfortable?